Nusa Dua Bali, Indonesia Travel Guide

 The serene resort green spaces and adjacent natural areas are home to local birdlife.

-A quiet thing to do for people who love nature within the resort zone.
+A quiet pastime for people who love nature within the resort zone.

 Your hotel concierge can assist with booking area tours, transfers, and providing recommendations for activities.

-For watersports in Tanjung Benoa, you can book directly with local operators there, but verify their safety standards.
+For watersports in Tanjung Benoa, you can book straight with with tour operators from the region there, but verify their safety standards.